Abdullahi Qarshe: Early life

 In 1931, at the behest of his family, he left Tanzania and settled in Aden, Yemen for his education, where he subsequently memorized the entire Quran.
-It is in Aden where Abdullahi also had his first encounter with cinema and radio playing western films and Indian and Arabic music, which inspired him to buy a lute to accomplish his new goal of creating music in the Somali language.
-He was married to Adaiya Qarshe whom he had four children with, Rukiyo Qarshe, Safiyo Qarshe, Anab Qarshe and Mahad Qarshe.
+In Aden, Abdullahi also had his first encounter with cinema and radio playing western films and Indian and Arabic music, which inspired him to buy a lute to accomplish his new goal of creating music in the Somali language.
+He was married to Adaiya Qarshe with whom he had four children, Rukiyo Qarshe, Safiyo Qarshe, Anab Qarshe and Mahad Qarshe.

 Career

-Qarshe, along with other first generation artists such as Ali Feiruz and Mohamed Nahari, was among the pioneers of modern Somali music.
-An innovative musician, Qarshe often employed a wide variety of instruments in his art, such as the guitar, piano and oud.
-He was also known for his poems and his theatrical work at Mogadishu and Hargeisa venues.
+Qarshe, along with other first-generation artists such as Ali Feiruz and Mohamed Nahari, was among the pioneers of modern Somali music.
+An innovative musician, Qarshe often employed a wide variety of instruments, such as the guitar, piano and oud.
+He was also known for his poems and theatrical work at Mogadishu and Hargeisa venues.

 The Balwo genre, was however founded by Abdi Sinimo as was mentioned by Qarshe.
-In an interview with Abdullahi Qarshe published by Bildhaan Vol. 2 page 80, he affirmed that "modern music was in the air at the time of Abdi Sinimo, who is widely regarded as the genius who formulated and organized it into the belwo and thus took well deserved credit and honor for it."
+In an interview with Abdullahi Qarshe published by Bildhaan Vol. 2, page 80, he affirmed that "modern music was in the air at the time of Abdi Sinimo, who is widely regarded as the genius who formulated and organized it into the belwo and thus took well deserved credit and honor for it."